SylviaOne/Repo-hub/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why is there always a gate around cemeteries?
+Because people are always dying to get in.